About this Training:

-Participants must purchase the book – Play Based Interventions for Autism Spectrum Disorder and other Developmental Disabilities by Robert Jason Grant.
-Book is sold separately and is not provided through this course.
+You will be asked to purchase and read the book Play Based Interventions for Autism Spectrum Disorder and Other Developmental Disabilities by Robert Jason Grant

-Interventions, interventions and more interventions!
-If you are looking for play interventions to use with children with ASD and other neurodevelopmental disorders this is the training for you!
-This training focuses on Play Therapy approaches and techniques that work well with treating autism and other neurodevelopmental disorders.
+Interventions and approaches!
+If you are looking for play interventions to use with children with autism and other neurodevelopmental disorders this is the training for you!
+This training focuses on play therapy approaches and techniques that work well with treating autism and other neurodevelopmental disorders.
 A general overview of autism and other neurodevelopmental disorders will be provided.
-How Play Therapy can be a viable treatment approach for autism is also reviewed.
-Special considerations in using Play Therapy and in creating directive techniques will be covered.
-Several directive Play Therapy techniques will be explained, special considerations when using play therapy with neurodevelopmental disorders will be presented, and strategies for developing play therapy interventions will be discussed.
+How play therapy can be a viable treatment approach for autism is also reviewed.
+Special considerations in using play therapy and in creating directive techniques will be covered.
+Several directive play therapy interventions will be explained, special considerations when using play therapy with neurodevelopmental disorders will be presented, and strategies for developing play therapy interventions will be discussed.
 This training includes PowerPoint, video clips, and experiential exercises.
 The book Play Based Interventions for Autism Spectrum Disorder and Other Developmental Disabilities by Robert Jason Grant is required to purchase and read while completing this training.

 1) Implement play therapy approaches to treat neurodevelopmental disorders including autism spectrum disorder and ADHD.